 Jon Harris received his training and Master’s degree in Counseling from Covenant Theological Seminary and is a Licensed Professional Counselor.
 Jon is trained in Emotionally Focused Couple Therapy, Acceptance and Commitment Theory and is a certified Prepare/Enrich facilitator for premarital counseling.
 Jon’s philosophy of therapy is integrative, meaning that he seeks to combine what he can learn from the field of counseling and psychology with a Biblical world view.
 Jon sees himself as a counselor serving people who are hurting, disconnected or just feel stuck, so that they may experience more wholeness and reconciliation in their relationship with self, others and with God.
 The main focus of Jon’s practice is working with adults and couples with a particular passion for marriages and men’s issues.
 Jon is married to Heather and they have 5 boys.

 Lyn received her Master's degree and training from Psychological Studies Institute (now Richmont Graduate University in Chattanooga).
 She is a Licensed Professional Counselor and Mental Health Service Provider for the state of Tennessee.
 She is also a National Certified Counselor and member of the American Association of Christian Counselors.
 Lyn works with individual adults, and is experienced in a wide range of issues including conflict resolution, trauma, abuse, domestic violence and mood disorders.
-Lyn and her husband, Skip, have four children and three grandchildren.
+Lyn and her husband, Skip, have four children and four grandchildren.